lukebarousse/RaspberryPiSetup/README.md

 ```
 $ sudo service smbd reload
 ```
-- Configure Avahi to load pi automatically in finder by editing samba.service file
+- Configure Avahi to load pi automatically (auto-discover) in finder by editing samba.service file
 ```
 $ sudo nano /etc/avahi/services/samba.service

 # add the following to the file, this will adviertise the pi as AirPort Time Capsule
+# don't forget to change the fourth line from the bottom
 <?xml version="1.0" standalone='no'?><!--*-nxml-*-->
 <!DOCTYPE service-group SYSTEM "avahi-service.dtd">
 <service-group>